respigen/respigen/README.md

 - 📝 [Sometimes I write](respigen.github.io/articles/) about my thoughts on development and job miscellania.
 - 🛠️ Trying to pick up C#/.NET and improve my back-end skills.
 TODO: Rust, Ruby, Go, AWS, iOS development.
 Maybe something zany like F# or Gleam?

- You can reach at `rare.spigen@gmail.com` or however you got here in the first place.
+ You can reach me at `rare.spigen@gmail.com` or however you got here in the first place.
 If I gave you a CV, use the contract details there.

  You should really check out [this page](respigen.github.io) where all my projects and articles can be found, though.